tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 Why I got this idea at the begining? : I have seen lots of local anglers(some of my friends) spending lots of time on the bank just waiting for bite using pole.
 And in carp fishing of UK/US this got little bit better with bivvy/coffee maker/cookware etc esp in the ranning and snowing days but just too cumbersome&expensive to carry around.
 Still stay up whole night in the wild doesn't seem to be a relaxing and comfortable experience.
 Fishing in the second half of night is pretty rare to see and possible a quite new territory to explore just out of my curiosity.
 That's eaxctly why I got this idea: non-attened carp fishing.

-Before I jump right to the automatical part - trigger device and how it works, I need do my homework and analyze what kinda fishing strategy would fit in overall big picture.
+Before I jump right to the automatical part - trigger device and how it works, like an old sayings "A beard well lathered is half shaved", I need analyze what kinda fishing strategy would fit in overall big picture ().

-### Angling strategy
+## Fishing Strategy

-I might still borrow some tips and tricks from enourpean carp fishing.
-Carp fishing in China, esp wild carp in wild water - in my case a big reservior - its behaviors are quite idfferent from enourpean style as Enourpean are primarily fishing in stocked ponds either commercial fishery or sydnicate that farm-raised carp has no predators.
+I learned many tips and techniques from enourpean carp fishing through videos and books.
+However carp fishing in China, esp wild carp in wild water - in my case a big reservior - its behaviors are quite idfferent from enourpean style as Enourpean are primarily fishing in stocked ponds either commercial fishery or sydnicate that farm-raised carp has no predators.
 The fishing resource in China is worse than the US.
 I have watched some US carp fishing vidoes(some chinese people cane poling in Califormnia and catch lots of carp fish with good size) , which its wild water is more simmilar to my case but the density there is still much higher than here.
 I dare challenge those carp fishings masters come to China and test themselves on the real battlefield :)

-you could have berst gait best rod and reel, the beest gear all that stuff doens't make a lick of difference if you're not putting your bait in front of a fish.
+As said previsouly, there is no secret bait, no magic gear that will surely give you a bite.
+Even if you have best rod and reel、most expensive bait、fanciest and most elegant barrow in the world, all that stuff doesn't make a lick of differnce if you're not putting your bait in front of the fish.

-they consitently catch fish not bcause they have a a srecret/magic bait. thjey just konw to how to find the ffish and put their bait in front of the fish.

-*A beard well lathered is half shaved.* It is always good to draw some inspiration from existing carp fishing strategys like pole fishing and carp fishing.
+One big factor of consistent catch is just find where fish are, esp in the winter.
+Location is crucial!

-**Swim/Location**: The first thing you need is to analyze the terrian of where you fish - read water.
-Either take a walk aroud the water area, or searching its google map statelite image, or asking from local angler, just try figure out the general terrin of water you're gonna fish.
+**Swim/Location**: The first thing you need is to analyze the terrain of where you fish - read water.
+Either take a walk aroud the water area, or searching its google map statelite image, or asking from local angler, just try figure out the general terrain of water you're gonna angle at.
 No rush to drop you rods.
-For picking the right swim, it is always good to have direct eye sight of fish rollover or buble of stiring mud.
-And most of time, you want to stay away from those with high angling pressures from the bank.
-In winter, generaly you want your fish spot is closing to snags or something structure(weed beds、fallen trees 、overhanging vegetation or rocks) that provide safer places to hide for a school of fish instead of open water.
+For picking the right swim/spot, it is always good to have direct eyesight of fish rollover or bubbles from stiring mud.

+Generaly you want your fish spot is closing to snags or something with structure(weed、fallen/sunken trees 、overhanging vegetation or rocks) that provide safer places to hide for a school of fish instead of open water.
+In summer, the fish might spread all over the water and location might not be that important, but in winter, they tend to school up and it is up to you to find the fish.
+Carp fact: carp is cold-blooded therefore their movements and the activity is dictated by on water temperature.

+Also carp are spooky and very sensitive to noise, which is why most anglers here prefer to fish at evening or night in summertime as much as they can depsite of some anoying nocturnal animals like bugs and insects and possibly snakes.
+Generally you want to stay away from those swims with high angling pressures from the bank.

 (here is the lake genenral shape ) 标识点位 钓点
 图片 0- fishing 地图 （选位置）

 The left side is the deep water area with mountains sliding into water very sharply, that right side is kinda shallow  full of debris left from submerged rice field.
 Most poeple will pick the left side with deeper open-water and less snags but rocky at the margin, and I barely see anyone fishing on the rice field side.
 But I decided to go from the rice fields, the reasons are:  1.
 Even though it has snags like debris of rotten rice plants,  it doesn't do that much damage comparing to rocky strucuture , considering it is unmanned and unattended.
 When fish got the bite, felt the pain(I'm not sure it is called pain, I guess "danger" is better here?), it is gonna drag the line to whereever it felt safe - which mostly is full of snags or deep water so to say.
 A rocky structure would be much easier to cut the line due to its sharpness than some softy rotten debris could.
 2. Helicopter or chod rig could help lift up the hook from lake bed and present nicely without being buried in the debris  -  interestinly I have never seen anyone of pole fish use chod rig or sort of before.